-Before that, she produced WNYC’s daily music talk show Soundcheck for over four years, in which time the program experienced an unusual spike in the number of Brazilian guests.
+Gisele came to WNYC as senior producer of the daily music talk show Soundcheck.
+During her four-year tenure there, the program experienced an unusual spike in the number of Brazilian guests.
 Originally from São Paulo, Brazil, Gisele has produced radio and reported stories for newspapers, magazines and websites in New York, São Paulo, Los Angeles, Mumbai, Mexico City, and also some smaller cities.

 Gisele Regatao appears in the following: